DataDog/chaos-controller/docs/design.md

 #### Step 3: select targets

 A list of targets is created from the given selector and level.
 It first lists the targets (pods if the given level is `pod`, nodes if it is `node`) matching the given label selector.
 Then, it randomly selects a certain amount of targets in the list depending on the given count.
-If the count is a percentage, it rounds up the amount.
+If the count is a percentage, e.g. `count: 25%`, it rounds up the amount.

 Some targets can be ignored and removed from the list depending on if they were:
 * already targeted by the same disruption but the associated chaos pod was terminated